SOC Analyst

 Some common response codes include 200 (OK), 404 (Not Found), and 500 (Internal Server Error)

-Q17.
-What are different types of malwares
+Q. What are the different types of malware?

 Different types of malwares include viruses, worms, trojans, ransomware, spyware, adware, and rootkits.